-34 Note: A breakdown of SaskPower hydroelectric stations and their capacity - Athabasca Hydroelectric System (23 MW); Island Falls Hydroelectric Station (111 MW); Manitoba Hydro Northern Power Purchase Agreement (25 MW); Nipawin Hydroelectric Station (255 MW); E.B.
+Note: A breakdown of SaskPower hydroelectric stations and their capacity - Athabasca Hydroelectric System (23 MW); Island Falls Hydroelectric Station (111 MW); Manitoba Hydro Northern Power Purchase Agreement (25 MW); Nipawin Hydroelectric Station (255 MW); E.B.
 Campbell Hydroelectric Station (289 MW); Coteau Creek Hydroelectric Station (186 MW).

-35 Thomas Piller.
-"SaskPower Puts Northern Saskatchewan Hydroelectric Project on hold."
+Adam MacVicar.
+"SaskPower Exploring Geothermal Power Plant in Efforts to Reach 2030 Targets."
 Global News.
-September 25, 2017.
-Retrieved Online From: https://globalnews.ca/news/3768355/saskpower-hydroelectric-northern-saskatchewan-black-lake-first-nation/
+December 9, 2017.
+Retrieved Online From: https://globalnews.ca/news/3905709/ saskpower-geothermal-power-plant-renewable-electricity-deep-corp/

-This part of the province was chosen because it sits on an aquifer at the base of the Williston Basin that is sufficiently deep at 3.5 km.38 It has been estimated this particular aquifer could support 200 MW of capacity.
-If this is the case, there is a possibility the Williston Basin aquifer could provide enough capacity for a total of 20 power plants at a generating capacity of 5-10 MW per plant.39 DEEP's first geothermal project is estimated to be completed in two years.
+This part of the province was chosen because it sits on an aquifer at the base of the Williston Basin that is sufficiently deep at 3.5 km.
+It has been estimated this particular aquifer could support 200 MW of capacity.
+If this is the case, there is a possibility the Williston Basin aquifer could provide enough capacity for a total of 20 power plants at a generating capacity of 5-10 MW per plant.
+DEEP's first geothermal project is estimated to be completed in two years.

-One of the advantages of geothermal compared to other renewable sources, (like wind and solar) is that geothermal can serve as a baseload power supply, providing continuous energy 24 hours a day, seven days a week.40 One disadvantage is geothermal projects face large start-up costs and investors typically experience longer payback periods, compared to investments made in other energy development projects.
+One of the advantages of geothermal compared to other renewable sources, like wind and solar is geothermal can serve as a baseload power supply, providing continuous energy 24 hours a day, seven days a week.
+One disadvantage is geothermal projects face large start-up costs and investors experience longer payback periods, compared to investments made in other energy development projects.
 Tougher ROI conditions for investors can dissuade interest.
 Geothermal sites are also subject to fluctuations in wellhead pressure, making projects site-specific in nature.
 These factors can create challenges for the development of geothermal sources.